About

 III.
 Game Mechanics

-Questions show up alternately in English and Chinese, and the player has to choose the correct translation.
-The game will consider the user as "lucky" if a correctly-answered question took longer than usual, and will then prompt the user to answer this question again in the end.
+Questions show up alternately in English and Mandarin, and the player has to choose the correct meaning/vocabulary.
+The game will mark an answer as lucky if it took the user longer than usual to answer.
+Then, it will prompt the user to answer it one more time after all questions are answered.